vinisbitten/learning-domain-driven-design/README.md

 The example code uses Sequelize, an ORM for Node.js, to interact with a PostgreSQL database.
 It defines several models, such as Order, Customer, and Product, and their associations, such as OrderLineItem, which represents a product added to an order.
 The code also implements the repository pattern for each model, abstracting the database details and allowing the domain entities to remain agnostic of the persistence layer.

 Overall, this example demonstrates how DDD can help to create a more expressive, understandable, and maintainable codebase, by focusing on the business logic and encapsulating it in the domain entities and services.
-The code is also highly testable, since the domain logic is isolated and can be tested independently from the infrastructure details.<n>
+The code is also highly testable, since the domain logic is isolated and can be tested independently from the infrastructure details.